 And just when I thought I could not be happier than that, I saw it, rising from the left, proud, elegant, and incredibly blue, disturbing my thoughts like a first kiss stolen in the dark.
 The Mediterranean was gorgeous, almost surreal compared to my gloomy Black Sea.

 Despite my constant overwhelming mood, I was experiencing a sensation buoyed by adrenalin and curiosity.
 The only familiar part of this incredible journey was my father and his frequent calls.
 I’ve always been famous among my friends because of that.
 My father calls me at least 5 to 6 times a day, so you can imagine how often my phone was ringing when I was abroad.
 However, I don’t blame him.
-I would have probably done the same if I was home, so those annoying calls were slowly becoming now a sort of little pleasure.
+I probably would have done the same if I was home, so those annoying calls were slowly becoming a sort of little pleasure.

 I was so enthusiastic to share my indescribable happiness!
-I actually wanted to call everyone I know in order to tell them about how beautiful Europe was.
-In fact, I called most of my friends, but that did nothing except leave me with a bitter taste in my mouth, realizing that this meant nothing to them since their priority was what to wear in the disco.
+I actually wanted to call everyone I knew in order to tell them about how beautiful Europe was.
+In fact, I did call most of my friends, but that did nothing except leave me with a bitter taste in my mouth, realizing that this meant nothing to them since their priority was what to wear in the disco.
 For the first time in my life, I felt sorry for them.
 It’s so sad to watch people around you having no dreams, no hopes – and it’s even sadder to know that you were one of them once.

 I was already feeling like another person after just a few days of being gone.
 Trying to figure out where on the road I had lost the old me, I understood that neither that picturesque corner of Italy, nor the fabulous Cote d’Azur I was seeing now, had been able to steal me.
 My journey was actually not the road, my mind was not in that car, and I was not overwhelmed by the Fashion TV yacht parked in the beautiful Bay of Angels in Nice.
 The real journey was developing itself somewhere inside of me, with my childhood as a background.